 — David Honigmann, Financial Times

 Nsimbi is a duo formed by Ugandan hip-hop pioneer GNL Zamba and American world fusion artist Miriam Tamar.
 Building on the acoustic sounds and indigenous instruments of Africa, Nsimbi blends contemporary elements of hip-hop and spoken word with English/Western songwriting techniques and vocals to merge the traditional with the modern.
 A global sound anchored in the rich messages of ancient universal East African proverbs and folklore emerges with their debut self-titled album, recently featured on KCRW's Rhythm Planet and Public Radio International’s The World, and noted by NPR’s Tiny Desk/All Songs Considered.
 Their dynamic collection embraces the beauty of dialogue and human connection through music and bridges cultures with lyrics in English, Swahili, Luganda and Lingala.
 Upon release in June 2018, Nsimbi quickly charted on iTunes World Music top 5 in the US, Canada and Uganda.
-Nsimbi creates a vibrant interactive live experience that invites us to celebrate around the communal fire, and will be performing as an official artist at the SXSW 2019 Music Festival including showcasing for Afropop Worldwide.
+Nsimbi creates a vibrant interactive live experience that invites us to celebrate around the communal fire, and was an official artist at the SXSW 2019 Music Festival including showcasing for Afropop Worldwide.
 Sonically and visually dynamic, and at the same time rich in cultural content, Nsimbi has also been welcomed into prominent arts spaces including the Fowler Museum UCLA and the Smithsonian National Museum of African Art.

 The duo met five years ago in Uganda, and have collaborated in Africa and in the United States.
 Nsimbi is their first album together and includes contributions by East African musicians they long admired, Kinobe and Jaja Bashengezi.
 Bound by the kindred world travelers who embrace the beauty of dialogue and human connection through music, each artist’s background shapes the sound of the album.

 GNL Zamba is among East Africa’s most influential hip-hop artists, credited with bringing rap to the region's mainstream culture by using Uganda’s indigenous language in a style known as Lugaflow.
-Nominated for over 30 African music awards, winning 12, GNL has performed throughout the world, including the Smithsonian National Museum of African American History & Culture, We Love Africa Music Festival in Denmark, Selam Africa Music Festival in Ethiopia, and Sauti Za Busara Festival in Zanzibar.
+Nominated for over 30 African music awards, winning 12, GNL has performed throughout the world, including the Smithsonian National Museum of African Art, We Love Africa Music Festival in Denmark, Selam Africa Music Festival in Ethiopia, and Sauti Za Busara Festival in Zanzibar.